KCL-BMEIS/OOP/week5A.md

 Our template `Image` class is an example of *compile-time polymorphism*
 - and so were our overloaded `rescale()` functions
 - ... and so is our *templated* `rescale()` function

+---

+# Exercises

+- Convert the `Image` class to a template class, where the template parameter determines the type to use for the image intensities.
+Modify the rest of the code to make use of it

+- Convert the `Dataset` class to a template class, where the template parameter determines the type to use for the image intensities.
+Modify the rest of the code to make use of it